hbjORbj/fx-alert-bot/README.md

 > Built in NodeJS using [Currency Converter Api](https://www.currencyconverterapi.com) and Telegraf

 This bot allows you to make better entries, leading to greater profits.
-Good Luck! p.s.
+Good Luck!</br>
+</n>p.s.
 Since I use a free version, my bot polls the exchange rates every hour only.